 7. References available upon request

 Resume real estate is valuable, and recruiters and hiring managers already assume you'll have references.
-So leave the statement off the CV and fill the space with quantifiable accomplishments.
+So leave the statement off the CV and fill the space with your quantifiable achievements instead.

 8. Responsible for...

 What you accomplished in previous roles is much more important that what you were hired to do.
-So you need to demonstrate your accomplishments with numbers and dates.
+So you need to demonstrate your accomplishments with the aforementioned quantifiable achievements.

 Creative types really do show instead of tell, so you need to do the same if that's your professional proclamation.
 Nothing puts a creative more in a box than being common.

 To fully demonstrate how much you love what you do, incorporate details about personal projects related to your line of work.
-Recruiters at any staffing agency and hiring managers anywhere will also be checking your social media profiles, so if you're sharing industry or job related content, your passion will show!
+Recruiters and hiring managers will also be checking your social media profiles, so if you're sharing industry or job related content, your passion will show.